Suresh Angadi: Early life

-Suresh Angadi was born on 1 June 1955 to Somavva and Chanabasappa in an agricultural family in Kanvi Karvinakoppa near Belgaum).
+Suresh Angadi was born on 1 June 1955 to Somavva and Chanabasappa in an agricultural family in Kanvi Karvinakoppa near Belgaum.
 He graduated with a bachelor's degree in commerce from the S.S.S.
 Samithi College of Commerce in Belgaum.
 He also then obtained his law degree from Raja Lakhamgouda Law College in Belgaum.

 Political career

 Angadi began his political career in 1996 with the Bharatiya Janata Party as the vice-president of the party's Belagavi district unit.
 In 2001 he was nominated as the president of the district unit and continued to hold that post until he was nominated as the party's candidate for the Belgaum Lok Sabha constituency in 2004.
 He defeated his opponent, the Indian National Congress candidate, and became a Member of the 14th Lok Sabha.
 He was then re-elected to Lok Sabha from Belgaum in 2009, 2014, and 2019.
 He held the distinction of never having lost an election.

 In May 2019, Angadi became Minister of State for Railways and served in that position until his death in September 2020.
 As a minister, he approved the Suburban Commuter Rail project in Bangalore.
 He also signed a Memorandum of understanding (MoU) with the Bangalore International Airport for the building of a railway station near the airport that would provide connectivity to the center of the city.
 The station was to be built by BIAL and handed over to the Indian Railways for operations and maintenance.

 Some of the other projects advanced by Angadi as the Minister of State for Railways included the country's first private and the longest 'roll-on, roll-off' freight service for goods trucks along the 682 kilometre route between Bangalore and Solapur.
 As the Minister of State for Railways, he also introduced the direct recruitment examination to the railways in 2019, with over 4.7 million candidates appearing in the examination that was conducted in 15 languages.
 In 2019, he had also signed a MoU with the Confederation of Indian Industry to drive energy efficiency and pilot projects aimed at setting up net-zero buildings and mechanisms for sharing of energy management practices between the industry association and the Indian Railways.
 He had announced a call for 150 railway stations across the country to be green certified by 2020.

-In his 16-month tenure as the Minister of State for Railways he was credited for introducing over 50 train services just in the South Western division alone.
+In his 16-month tenure as the Minister of State for Railways he was credited with introducing over 50 train services just in the South Western division alone.
 At the beginning of the COVID-19 lockdown in India, he introduced special trains across states in India, including 31 pairs of special Rajdhani express trains and 254 pairs of special mail and express trains, aimed at enabling travel of migrant labour.

 He also headed the Suresh Angadi Education Foundation, which runs educational institutions across Karnataka.